Human authored, evidenced-based – 8 min read

 The health benefits of avocado

-This blog post will explore the published research comparing the benefit of consuming an avocado-rich diet to that of a number of avocado-free diets on various health outcomes, with a particular emphasis on the Hass avocado variety.
+This blog post will evaluate the published research discussing the benefits of consuming an avocado-rich diet to that of a number of avocado-free diets on various health outcomes, with a particular emphasis on the Hass avocado variety.

 Nutritional composition of avocados